microsoft/dstoolkit-mlops-v2/docs/how_to_onboard_new_model.md

 Scoring : Evaluate the performance of the trained machine learning model on a test dataset Register : Save the trained machine learning model in a central repository

-## mlops folder
+## Extend the mlops folder
 The mlops folder contains one top level folder for each model.
-The name of the folder should match the value of the "ML_MODEL_CONFIG_NAME" element in model_config.json file.
-You can start by copying one of an existing model folder in this folder and modify the files within the new folder.
-Rename the new model folder with value for "ML_MODEL_CONFIG_NAME" property in model_config.json file.
+The name of the folder corresponds to the pipeline config and deployment config nodes in the /config/config.yaml file.
+For instance, the pipeline config node in the config.yaml file contains a node for "london_taxi_pr".
+Accordingly, there is a folder in /mlops called "london_taxi" that corresponds to the model name.
+You can start by copying one of the existing model folders and pasting it in this folder.
+Once copied, rename it to the model name of the new model, and modify the files within the new folder.

 There are multiple sub-folders in this folder.
-The following modifications should be executed:
+The following modifications should be made:
-- Remove the batch_test_data folder if batch endpoints are not required for the new model.
-If the new model is related to batch inferencing, add a relevant dataset to enable testing the batch endpoint.
+### mlops/{model}/components folder

-- The components folder contains one yaml file for each step in AzureML pipeline.
+- The components folder contains one yaml file for each step in the AzureML pipeline.
 Add additional yaml files for additional steps needed by the model generation process or remove any step not required.
 Modify each of the files for changes in inputs and outputs for the step.
 Each of these yaml files refers to python code in src folder in the repo.
-Update the inputs , outsputs and function name in python command based on the function in the src folder.
-Remove, update or add files depending on the changes in the scrips in the src folder.
+Update the inputs , outputs and function name in python command based on the function in the src folder.
+Remove, update or add files depending on the changes in the scripts in the src folder in the solution root.

-- The configs folder contains the deployment and data configuration for the Model.
-The data_config.json file contains one element for each type of dataset required.
-For example, london_taxi model has 3 datasets - "pr_data", "batch_test_data" and "training_data" represented by the "data_purpose" element.
-Remove batch_test_data if it is not required however, both pr_data and training_data are important for the Model generation.
-The deployment sub-folder contains two files - batch_config.json and realtime_config.json.
-These contain deployment related configuration.
-Modify the values in these configuration files to reflect your Model deployment.
-Any values set for "BATCH_CLUSTER_NAME" IN batch_config.json, must match the value for "BATCH_CLUSTER_NAME" in the infra_config.json file.
-Remove batch_config.json file if the new Model does not require batch inferencing.
-- The data folder contains data that would be uploaded as AzureML data assets at runtime.
+### mlops/{model}/data
+- If the new model requires batch inferencing, add a relevant dataset to the "data" folder to enable testing of the batch endpoint.

+### mlops/{model}/environment folder
 - The environment folder contains the conda.yml file needed by the Model related to any python package dependencies.

+### mlops/{model}/src folder
 - The src folder contains the mlops_pipeline.py file.
-This contains the main AzureML pipeline code and should be modified if there is any changes in the components folder with regard to number of yaml files, the inputs and outputs for those yaml files.
+This file contains the main AzureML pipeline code and should be modified if there are any changes in the components folder with regard to number of yaml files, or the inputs and outputs for those yaml files.
+- Modify the model name referenced on line 1 of start_local_pipeline.py to correspond to the new model.

+## Extend the model folder
+The model folder contains one top level folder for each model.
+The name of the folder corresponds to the pipeline config and deployment config nodes in the /config/config.yaml file.
+For instance, the pipeline config node in the config.yaml file contains a node for "london_taxi_pr".
+Accordingly, there is a folder in /model called "london_taxi" that corresponds to the model name.
+You can start by copying one of the existing model folders and pasting it in this folder.
+Once copied, rename it to the model name of the new model, and modify the files within the new folder.
+Depending on the serving model, remove either of the batch or online.
+- Modify the conda.yml file in the batch_environment and/or online_environment folders as needed.
+- Add test data for the new model to the batch_test_data and/or online_test_data folders as needed.

+## test folder
+The test folder contains one top level folder for each model.
+The name of the folder corresponds to the pipeline config and deployment config nodes in the /config/config.yaml file.
+For instance, the pipeline config node in the config.yaml file contains a node for "london_taxi_pr".
+Accordingly, there is a folder in /model called "london_taxi" that corresponds to the model name.
+You can start by copying one of the existing model folders and pasting it in this folder.
+Once copied, rename it to the model name of the new model, and modify the files within the new folder.
+Depending on the serving model, remove either of the batch or online.
+Add any unit tests for the new ML Model should be stored in new folder.

 ## .azure-pipelines folder
-The .azure-pipelines folder contains one top level folder for each model.
-The name of the folder should match the value of the "ML_MODEL_CONFIG_NAME" element in model_config.json file.
-You can start by copying one of an existing folder in this folder and modify the files within the new folder.
-Rename the new folder and files within with "ML_MODEL_CONFIG_NAME" element value in model_config.json file.

-There are two yaml pipelines in this folder - pr and ci.
-Both should be modified to reflect using the new ML Model.
-The modification in these files include:
+The .azure-pipelines folder contains a pr and a ci file for each model.
+There are two yaml pipelines per model in this folder.
+Add a new pair of files for the new model and make the following changes:
 - The include paths in trigger and pr section with values related to new ML Model.
 - The default value for model_type parameter in parameters section.

-## model folder
-The model folder contains one top level folder for each model.
-The name of the folder should match the value of the "ML_MODEL_CONFIG_NAME" element in model_config.json file.
-You can start by copying one of an existing model folder in this folder and modify the files within the new folder.
-Rename the new model folder with "ML_MODEL_CONFIG_NAME" element value in model_config.json file.
-Provide a new sample-request.json file with data that can test the Model after deployment on AzureML.

-## test folder
-The test folder contains one top level folder for each model.
-The name of the folder should match the value of the "ML_MODEL_CONFIG_NAME" element in model_config.json file.
-You can start by copying one of an existing model folder in this folder and modify the files within the new folder.
-Rename the new model folder with "ML_MODEL_CONFIG_NAME" element value in model_config.json file.
-The unit tests for the ML Model should be stored in this folder.
+Having completed the steps above, you should now be able to run a test of the pr and ci builds for the new model.
+Find/Fix bugs as needed until the pr and ci execute successfully.